History

 2008

-Giorgio Ferrara is appointed President of the Festival dei Due Mondi Foundation and artistic director of the Festival.
+Giorgio Ferrara is appointed president of the Festival dei Due Mondi Foundation and artistic director of the Festival.

-L’opera da tre soldi marks the start of a fruitful relationship between the Festival and Robert Wilson, who in the later editions has great success with Giorni Felici, L’ultimo nastro di Krapp (2009), Shakespeare’s Sonette (2010), Lulu (2012), The Old Woman (2013), Peter Pan (2014), Letter to a Man (2015), Lecture On Nothing (2016), Hamlet Machine (2017).
+With the show L'opera from three pennies began the fruitful relationship between the festival and Robert Wilson, who will present, in subsequent editions, such great successes as Happy Days, Krapp's Last Tape (2009), Shakespeare's Sonette (2010), Lulu (2012), The Old Woman (2013), Peter Pan (2014), Letter to to Man (2015), Lecture On Nothing (2016), Hamlet Machine (2017).

-Luca Ronconi returns to the festival with his Lessons.
-His relationship with the festival continues in later editions with Un altro gabbiano (2009), La modestia (2011), In cerca d’autore.
+Luca Ronconi torna al festival con le sue <em>Lezioni</em>.
+Il rapporto col festival proseguirà anche negli anni successivi con Un altro gabbiano (2009), La modestia (2011), In cerca d'autore.
 Studio sui Sei personaggi (2012), Pornografia (2013), Danza Macabra (2014).

 2009